What is Project ASSURE?

 How was the DVI Standard developed?

 The Project ASSURE team have contacted manufacturers of DVI across the world, asking them to be involved in the Project.
 We received response from 90% of the manufacturers.
 These manufacturers submitted user manuals and links to online videos and tutorials relating to their DVI.
-Through a review of the information submitted, UL were able to develop a draft standard supported by four test protocols (“Test Protocol”).
+Through a review of the information submitted, UL were able to develop a draft standard supported by three test protocols (“Test Protocol”).
 Each Test Protocol reflects a category of instruments that operate in a similar way.

 The draft DVI Standard and Test Protocols were subjected to an initial testing phase, known as “Beta Testing”, using three different instruments to ensure practical applicability.